 Service alert - COVID-19

-In response to strict pandemic protocols, the Ramsey County Law Library will reopen to the public on June 15.
+In response to strict pandemic protocols, the Ramsey County Law Library is open to the public on a limited basis.
 Access is limited to patrons conducting legal research or who have business in the courthouse.

 Patrons must wear a mask while in the library and are required to sign in with library staff as only five people can be in the library at a time.
 Researchers are limited to one hour of computer use or table space.